Andr3Carvalh0/Gradle_Dependencies_Updater/README.md

 # Gradle Dependencies Updater

-A shell script that helps you automatically create PRs in bitbucket for every dependecy update that your project might need.
+A shell script that automates your Gradle project dependencies updates.

 ## How it all started